thothom/core/.github/ISSUE_TEMPLATE/Support_question.md

 ---
 name: "\U0001F917 Support Question"
-about: "If you have a question \U0001F4AC, please check out our Guilded!"
+about: "If you have a question \U0001F4AC, please check out our Discord!"
 title: ""
 labels: "type: question,needs triage"
 assignees: ""